-A member of the public was walking their dog on a beach when they noticed a wisp of smoke.
-It was coming from a metal device lying in the sand.
-The Police were called and a cordon was established.
+A member of the public was walking their dog on a beach when they noticed a wisp of smoke coming from a metal device lying in the sand.
+It is likely that stormy weather caused the device to become dislodged and washed up on the beach.
+Such incidents are not uncommon along the British coastline.

 The find was made at the Torcross village end of Slapton Sands in south Devon.
+The police were called upon the discovery and a cordon was established.

 An incendiary device?